 Anna-Lisa Natchev, Chief Growth Officer at Good Sign

 Hiring "in-house" candidates only

 "The worst advice I've ever heard is that you should only recruit permanent "in-house" people.
-Many experts are needed only for a while, and many of them prefer to work on a project basis or fractional basis.
+Many experts are needed only for a while, and many of them prefer to work on a project basis or a fractional basis.

-Also, when the workforce is global and people want flexibility, trying to find the people who will stay at a company for 30+ years is not good advice.
+Also, when the workforce is global and people want flexibility, trying to find people who will stay at a company for 30+ years is not good advice.